-With the recent news that Malia Obama will take a gap year before her freshman year at Harvard, the world will surely watch with anticipation to learn how she will spend the 365 days between high school and college.
+With the recent news that Malia Obama will take gap year opportunities before her freshman year at Harvard, the world will surely watch with anticipation to learn how she will spend the 365 days between high school and college.

 While it’s not common in the U.S., taking a gap year is considered the norm in some countries all over the world, including the United Kingdom and Australia.
 Many colleges and universities in the U.S. not only accept applicants who choose to take gap years, but also actively encourage enrolled students to study abroad during their college tenures.
 According to study abroad organization CIEE, Harvard College has seen a 33 percent increase in the number of their incoming students taking gap years.

 That might be due, in part, to the school’s acceptance letters.
 According to U.S. News & World Report, acceptance letters from Harvard even suggest that students might want to take time off before they enroll.

 Taking a gap year travel between high school and college can be tremendously beneficial to one’s personal growth, whether one decides on enrolling in a structured gap year program, spend time volunteering abroad or simply traveling the world.
 Regardless, taking a gap year means that you’re living life to the fullest.
 Here are 10 reasons why.

 Students might worry that college admissions officials or professors will look down on them for taking a gap year.
 This isn’t true: many schools report that gap year students have higher GPAs and are more involved on campus, so their attitudes toward gap years are far from unfavorable.

 2. You’ll realize what you love before you start studying.

 More often than not, college students commit themselves to one area of study, realize it’s not for them, and then swap to a completely different major… often two or three times.
 You’ll cut down on coursework, tuition bills and stress if you take time before college to decide how you want to spend your academic experience before you get there.

 3. You’ll get to adventure at your prime.